 I used the same amount of smoked salmon and cream cheese, but you can use less cream cheese for a deeper pinkish colour, and a stronger "fishy" taste.
-Add the same amount or more cream cheeseif you want the pâté creamier.
+Add the same amount or more cream cheese if you want the pâté creamier.

-Now, you can serve it with anything you like, from crackers to bread sticks, homemade croutons or store-bought puff pastry cups.
+Now, you can serve it with anything you like, from crackers to bread sticks, homemade croutons or store-bought puff pastry vol-au-vents.

-The smoked salmon pâté can be kept in the fridge until you are ready to have it, it's always a good idea to make it at least a dew hours in advance actually so that it can be nice and cool, it tastes tons better this way.
+The smoked salmon pâté can be kept in the fridge until you are ready to have it, it's always a good idea to make it at least a few hours in advance actually so that it can be nice and cool, it tastes tons better this way.

 And there you have it, the perfect appetizer.
 You only need to get the party started now, and get some booze, in case you like it.
 Fun and laughter will come for sure.
 And some seriously nice bites that everybody will demolish.

-If you’ve liked my SMOKED SALMON PATE APPETIZERS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.
+If you’ve liked my HOMEMADE SMOKED SALMON PATE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.